Sunil Janah: Life and work

-Sunil Janah was born on 17 April 1918 in Dibrugarh, Assam but grew up in Kolkata.
-He attended St. Xavier's College, Kolkata at the University of Calcutta.
-There, he joined politically leftist students.

 Communist politician Puran Chand Joshi urged Janah to abandon his English studies and pursue a career in photography.
-Janah traveled to Bengal with Chittaprosad Bhattacharya to photograph the damage caused by the 1943 famine.
+Janah traveled to Bengal with Chittaprosad Bhattacharya to photograph the damage caused by the 1943 Bengal famine.
 He moved with Bhattacharya to Bombay and joined the Progressive Writers Association and Indian People's Theatre Association.

-He was a co-founder of Calcutta Film Society.
+He was also a co-founder of Calcutta Film Society.
 He was awarded the Padma Shri in 1972 and the Padma Bhushan in 2012.

 Noted for the beauty and technical quality of his compositions, Janah's photographs are significant in their historical content as well as their emotional connect.

 He was best known for his coverage of the Bengal famine of 1943.

 Photographer of the Nehruvian Era

-In 'People's War' and after that 'People's Age' Janah used to have one page for a photo feature for which he photographed the lives of ordinary people, their struggles, the working class at work, rowing boats, catching fish, in coal mines, from men and women working in homes and fields to bow and arrow carrying tribal people, farmers and workers heading to protest, revolutionaries of Telangana and via these photographs he established the Communist Party's ideology and commitment amongst the people.
+In People's War and after that People's Age Janah used to have one page for a photo feature for which he photographed the lives of ordinary people, their struggles, the working class at work, rowing boats, catching fish, in coal mines, from men and women working in homes and fields to bow and arrow carrying tribal people, farmers and workers heading to protest, revolutionaries of Telangana and via these photographs he established the Communist Party's ideology and commitment amongst the people.

-Janah made portraits of Gandhi, Nehru, Jinnah, Sheikh Abdullah, Faiz, and J. Krishnamurthi.
+Janah made portraits of Gandhi, Nehru, Jinnah, Sheikh Abdullah, Faiz, and J Krishnamurthi.

 Photographer and curator Ram Rahman said, "Janah's work is the defining epic document of the last decade of the freedom struggle and the first decade of free India — a chronicler of the 'Nehruvian' years".

 Death

 He died on 21 June 2012 at his home in Berkeley, California due to natural causes.

+Personal life

-He is survived by his son, Arjun, who lives in Brooklyn, New York.
+His son, Arjun, lives in Brooklyn, New York.